simvue-io/docs/docs/examples/fds.md

 &SURF ID='fire1', HRRPUA=150 /
 ```

 We can then define the types of outputs which we want FDS to produce - these will be tracked automatically by Simvue.
-In our case, we will define some 2D slices at the position `y=2` which show us the air velocity and temperature:
+In our case, we will define some 2D slices at the position `y=2` which show us the air velocity and temperature, and a slice at `z=2` which shows us the visibility distance at eye level throughout the room.

 ```
 &SLCF PBY = 2, QUANTITY='VELOCITY', VECTOR=.TRUE./
 &SLCF PBY = 2, QUANTITY='TEMPERATURE'/
+&SLCF PBZ = 2, QUANTITY='VISIBILITY' /
 ```

 We will also imagine that we are standing by the (closed) door which is located in the centre of the front wall (that is, at position x=0, y=1.5).
 From this position, which is where a firefighter would enter the room, we want to measure the air temperature and visibility at roughly eye level (we will take this to be 1.5m):